-A caries detection system based on photothermal radiometry - modulated luminescence (PTR-LUM) technology has become available from Quantum Dental Technologies, Inc. called the Canary System.
-This non-destructive caries detector uses an infrared laser that penetrates 5mm into the tooth creating a fluorescence signal which is related to mineral integrity.
-This information is converted into a "Canary Number" which has been interpreted for early caries detection.
-Because the caries detector responds to bulk tooth structure, it has been assumed that this technology may not be useful for detecting surface erosion.
-However, because the surface is the first layer encountered by the laser and the last surface registered by the fluorescence detector, it's possible the mineralization status of the surface layer may exert a measurable effect on the Canary Number.
+Objectives: A caries detection system based on photothermal radiometry-modulated luminescence (PTR-LUM) technology called the Canary System uses a 660 nm visible (red) laser that penetrates 5mm into the tooth.
+This creates a photo thermal and luminescence response signals related to mineral integrity that is coverted into a "Canary Number" (CN) which can be interpreted for early caries detection.
+Because the surface is the first layer encountered by the laser and the last surface registered by the response signal detectors, it's possible that erosion may exert a measurable effect on the CN.
+We wanted to determine if PTR-LUM technology is effective for detecting surface erosion.

-Objective: Determine if PTR-LUM technology is effective for detecting surface erosion.
-Methods: The circular areas of human premolars extracted for orthodontic purposes were protected with nail polish, leaving 6mm circular windows of uncoated tooth surface to define experimental zones.
-An orthodontic bracket was bonded to each exposed tooth surface using either Transbond XT leaving an unprotected halo around the bracket (T-XT), Fuji Ortho (FO) or an experimental fluoride-containing bonding resin (expF) covering the whole exposed surface around the bracket; n=8 for each treatment group.
-Canary Numbers were recorded at the incisal and gingival regions (above and below) each bracket, and the teeth were treated with 1 % citric acid, pH 3.6 for four hours to induce surface erosion.
-Canary Numbers were taken again.
-The teeth were sectioned into four sagittal slices through the brackets (and thus through the incisal and gingival zones).
-Digitized micrographs of the cross-sections were analyzed for surface loss using Image-J software.
+Methods: Extracted human premolars were protected with nail polish to leave circular windows of uncoated tooth surface.
+An orthodontic bracket was bonded to each exposed tooth surface using Transbond XT, Fuji Ortho or an experimental fluoride-containing sealant (n=8 per treatment group).
+CNs were recorded above and below each bracket (incisal and gingival surfaces), the teeth were eroded four hours in 1% citric acid at pH 3.6, and the CNs retaken.
+The teeth were sectioned into sagittal slices through the brackets.
+Digitized micrographs of the cross-sections were analyzed for surface loss using Image-J software